lilemma/stackcalculator/StackCalculator/Assets/Docs/readme.txt

 5. Tests Assembly location problem.
 Cannot use StackCalculator in Scene when Tests.asmdef is located in root Cannot use StackCalculator in Tests when Tests.asmdef is located in tests folder

+6. Int to Double implementation

+7. Deploy to device

+8. API Implementation